Data Processing Addendum

 • IP address.

-1. Customer personnel (employees, consultants, representatives, directors); and
+1. Client personnel (employees, consultants, representatives, directors); and

 Sensitive data transferred (if applicable) and applied restrictions or safeguards:Not applicable.

-The frequency of the transfer (e.g., whether the data is transferred on a one-off or continuous basis):On a continuous basis, the frequency of which is determined by Customer.
+The frequency of the transfer (e.g., whether the data is transferred on a one-off or continuous basis):On a continuous basis, the frequency of which is determined by Client.

-Nature of Processing/processing operations:The provision of Services to Customer.
+Nature of Processing/processing operations:The provision of the Invicti Solution and Support to Client.

-Purpose(s) of the data transfer and further processing:The purpose of the Processing is the provision of the Services to Customer and any resolution of technical issues provided for in the Agreement.
+Purpose(s) of the data transfer and further processing:The purpose of the Processing is the provision of the Invicti Solution and Support to Client and any resolution of technical issues provided for in the Underlying Agreement.

-The period for which the personal data will be retained, or, if that is not possible, the criteria used to determine that period:Until the expiration or termination of the Agreement, unless otherwise agreed in writing by Invicti and Customer.
+The period for which the personal data will be retained, or, if that is not possible, the criteria used to determine that period:Until the expiration or termination of the Underlying Agreement, unless otherwise agreed in writing by Invicti and Client.

-For transfers to (sub-) processors, also specify subject matter, nature, and duration of the processing:The nature and purpose of the Processing by Sub-processors is the provision of the Services to Customer, as provided for in the Agreement; and the duration is until the expiration or termination of the Agreement.
+For transfers to (sub-) processors, also specify subject matter, nature, and duration of the processing:The nature and purpose of the Processing by Sub-processors is the provision of the Invicti Solution and Support to Client, as provided for in the Underlying Agreement; and the duration is until the expiration or termination of the Underlying Agreement.

 3. COMPETENT SUPERVISORY AUTHORITY